sercankulcu/sercankulcu.github.io/_thoughts/embracing-everyday-blessings.md

 date: 2022-06-04
 description: "Many ordinary days become precious only after the people, places, or routines inside them disappear."
 tags:
    - life
    - memory
-  - gratitude
+   - happiness
 ---

 Some of the days I remember most warmly did not feel important while I was living them.